Yen, Swiss franc fall for fourth day as investors stay risk-tolerant

 That said, the coronavirus has now claimed 563 lives, with more than 28,000 confirmed infections in China.
 A Reuters tally also showed that 260 cases have been reported in 31 countries and regions outside mainland China.

-The euro, meanwhile, tumbled to a two-month low against the dollar, weighed down by data showing German industrial orders unexpectedly plunged in December.
+The euro, meanwhile, tumbled to a two-month low against the dollar EUR=, weighed down by data showing German industrial orders unexpectedly plunged in December.
 That suggested that the euro zone economy would remain sluggish in the opening months of 2020.

 Contracts for German goods fell 2.1% in December from November, the biggest drop since February.
 A Reuters poll had forecast a 0.6% rise.

-The euro’s losses pushed the dollar index up 0.1% to 98.432, which benefited as well from Thursday’s solid U.S. economic data.
+The euro’s losses pushed the dollar index up 0.1% to 98.432 .DXY, which benefited as well from Thursday’s solid U.S. economic data.

 The number of Americans filing for unemployment benefits dropped to a nine-month low last week, falling to 202,000 for the week ended Feb.
 1. A separate report showed nonfarm productivity, which measures hourly output per worker, increased at a 1.4% annualized rate last quarter.